 Video of the Day

-To achieve two full-body workouts a week, split up your strength training sessions to target your upper or lower body.
-For instance, work your upper body on Mondays and Thursdays and your lower body on Tuesdays and Fridays.
-Do not work the same muscle groups two days in a row.
-Complete two or three sets of eight to 12 repetitions of each exercise during the workouts.
+For example, train upper body muscles on Mondays and Thursdays, and then the lower body on Tuesdays and Fridays.
+Avoid working the same muscle groups two days in a row to prevent excess soreness, fatigue and injury.
+A good routine could consist of two or three sets of eight to 12 repetitions of each exercise.

-Use cardio machines at your fitness facility to achieve at least the minimum recommended amount of aerobic exercise.
-Choose from walking, jogging or running on a treadmill, cycling on a stationary bicycle or using a stair climber or elliptical machine.
 Begin with a slow, steady pace, then work up to a comfortable aerobic workout that is challenging but not exhausting.
-Perform the "talk test" while exercising -- talking to other gym-goers without gasping for air -- to make sure you are working at a safe level.
-If you cannot carry on a conversation comfortably, lower the intensity and speed of the machine.
+Use the "talk test" while exercising (talking to other gym-goers without gasping for air) to make sure you are working at a safe level.
+If you can't carry on a conversation comfortably, dial down the intensity and speed of the machine.